Va Bene (yacht)

-M/Y Va Bene is a luxury yacht designed by Richard Hein and built in 1992 by Kees Cornelissen.
+MY Va Bene is a luxury yacht designed by Richard Hein and built in 1992 by Kees Cornelissen.
 Since 2005, it has been owned by rock musician Eric Clapton.
-The yacht reportedly cost 9 million pounds.

 History

 In 1992, Va Bene was designed by Richard Hein and built by Kees Cornelissen for a Greek citizen in the Netherlands.
 In 1997, he sold the yacht to Bernie Ecclestone.
 Ecclestone started looking for a buyer in 2002.
 Clapton, who had been looking for a new yacht, contacted Ecclestone in 2005, and purchased the ship for £9 million.
 Clapton had the yacht refitted from 2007 to 2008.